What Makes a Great Intimate Relationship...Really!

 At first I felt old and wise.
-Then I felt compassion for her innocence and the journey ahead of her.
+Then I felt compassion for her innocence and the journey ahead of her as one of the sexy white women.
 Then I wondered how on earth I would answer her question.
 So I said “do you really want to know my answer?”

 “I really do”, she chirped.
 She didn’t have much time and I knew it.
 But I dove in anyway.

 “Well, after 40+ years of working with many couples, and a 30-year marriage here is what we’ve come up with so far: